SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 This project was undertaken to design ... and evaluate ...
 Returning to the hypothesis/question posed at the beginning of this study, it is now possible to state that ...

-## Writing Conclusion
+## Summarizing research findings

-> Summarizing research findings
+↑ Writing Conclusion

 This study has shown that ...
 The investigation of X has shown that ...